Phosra/Phosra/README.md

 You can find me optimizing software, complaining about compilers, or doing anything involving WebAssembly.

-I'm familiar with C++, Rust, Arm(v7), and Wasm, among other programming languages and technologies.
+I'm familiar with C++, Rust, WebAssembly, and Arm(v7/v8), among other programming languages and technologies.

 Skilled with bitwise operations, SWAR, and SIMD.

-Avaliable for contract & remote work.
+Available for contract & remote work.